 New Construction Projects

-New construction projects, certainly projects initiated since the 1992 Energy Policy Act mandate that all states adopt a model energy standard, fall under energy regulations that have become more strict.
+New construction projects fall under energy regulations that have become more strict over the last 10 years.
 Warehouses, for example could use 1.2 watts per square foot in 2000 but by 2004 the limit was 0.8.
 Retail lighting allowances dropped from 1.9 watts per square foot to 1.5 watts in the same period.
-Links to these lighting power density limits are provided in our Lighting Links page under Lighting Regulation.
+Links to current lighting power density limits are provided in our discussion of Lighting Regulation.

 Integrated with your Project